chaos-mesh/chaos-mesh/doc/network_chaos.md

   scheduler:
     cron: "@every 15s"
 ```
+User can find and edit the template refer to [examples/network-partition-example.yaml](../examples/network-partition-example.yaml).
 * **action** defines the specific pod chaos action.
 In this case, it means network partition, represents the chaos action of network partition of pods.
 * **mode** defines the mode to run chaos action.
 * **selector** is used to select pods that are used to inject chaos action.